How to Set Up a LAMP Stack with Docker Compose

 Docker Compose allows you to build and run stacks of multiple containers.
 In other words, it is a tool for defining and running multi-container Docker applications.

-Let’s create the directory structure to house the files required to set up Apache, MariaDB, PHP, and phpMyAdmin with Docker Compose.
-The final version should look like the one shown below, and below we’ll explain what each file and directory represents.
+First, let’s create the directory structure to house the files required to set up Apache, MariaDB, PHP, and phpMyAdmin with Docker Compose.
+The final version should look like the one shown below.

 The LAMP deployment directory structure.